Bandler's Fourth Platform to Connect

 Conclusion

 Businesses need to build internal rules and practices that align with business needs and external rules.
 My Four Platforms to Connect concept builds on the Three Platforms and provides a helpful way for organizations to visualize compliance and management, which also helps with good overall governance and efficiency.
-As always, we need to incorporate business needs, because organizations need to successfully perform their mission.
-Building good internal rules is a process, which starts with planning, as I discuss here.
+To build our internal rules properly, we need to consider the Five Components for Policy Work.

 This article is (of course) not tailored to your circumstances, nor is it legal or consulting advice.